jeipab/fslr-transformer-vs-iv3gru/trained_models/TRAINED_MODEL_GUIDE.md

 1. Train new model in separate directory
 2. Validate performance on test set
-3. Compare with current optimal model
+3. Compare with current production model
-4. If better, replace optimal model
+4. If better, replace production model
-5. Archive old optimal model with date
+5. Archive old model with date suffix

 ### Checkpointing